pknw1-www/test2/README.md

 - [ ] once completed click on the Workflow summary and you'll see 2 artifacts s
 ## publish (3rd Party)sdfsdfsfdsdfsd
-- [X] download the docker-compose zip and extract itdfgdfgfd
+- [X] download the docker-compose zip and extract itdfgdfgfdss
 - [ ] download the docker-image zip and extract its
 - [ ] import the archive to your docker images with ```docker import <your_image>:latest' < image.tar
 a